James C. Corman: City Council

 In 1957 Corman, supported by labor and Democratic votes, was elected to a four-year term represent Los Angeles City Council District 7, over Kay Bogendorfer, a Republican.
 In that year, this newly established San Fernando Valley district was bounded on the south by Riverside Drive on the east by Coldwater Canyon and Woodman avenues and on the west generally by Balboa Boulevard.
 It had been moved from Downtown Los Angeles after Councilman Don A. Allen was elected to the State Assembly.
 Corman did not finish his term, being elected to Congress in 1960.

 Congress

 "In with President Kennedy and out with President Carter," he would say after he left the United States Congress.
 He served in the House of Representatives from 1961 to 1981.
 Corman served as the chair of the Democratic Congressional Campaign Committee from 1976 to 1981.
 Until Sean Patrick Maloney’s defeat in 2022, Corman was the most recent chairman of the DCCC to lose re-election.

+Corman voted in favor of the 24th Amendment to the U.S. Constitution, the Civil Rights Act of 1964, the Voting Rights Act of 1965, the Medicare program, the Civil Rights Act of 1968, and alongside fellow Democrat Martha Griffiths and Republicans Charles Adams Mosher and Ogden Reid, was one of the main co-sponsors of the House version of Ted Kennedy's Health Security Act universal healthcare bill in 1971.

 In 1980, Corman was narrowly defeated for re-election by Los Angeles School Board member Bobbi Fiedler.